 Beautiful privacy hedges add beauty to your home

-Adding a privacy hedge as part of your home's landscape is sure to bring pleasure to you and your family.
+Adding a privacy hedge as part of your home's landscape will surely bring pleasure to you and your family.
 It likely also will be the envy of your neighbors.
 If hedge plantings are selected with care and tended with love, the benefits they give in return are beyond measure.
 In this post, you will learn points to consider in deciding where to plant your Hedge.
 Here, too, are tips to aid in plant selection.

 Where to plant your Hedge